-The Company has only one class of equity shares having a par value of Rs.
-10 per share.
+The Company has only one class of equity shares having a par value of ₹ 10 per share.
 Each holder of equity shares is entitled to one vote per share.
 The Company declares and pays dividends in Indian Rupees.
-The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting, except interim dividend.
+The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting, except interim dividend c.
+Details of shareholders holding more than 5% shares in the company

-In the event of liquidation of the Company, the holders of equity shares will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts, if any.
-The distribution will be in proportion to the number of equity shares held by the shareholders.
+In the event of liquidation of the Company, the holders of equity charce will be ontitled to receive remaining assets of the Company, after distribution of all preferential amounts, if any.
+The distribution will be in proportion to the number of equity shares held by the shareholde?